Kalpana-Goel/debugging-in-d8/README.md

 ## Twig auto-reload
 Note:
 - This is another benefit of enabling Twig debug option
-- automatically recompile Twig templates if source code changes
+- automatically recompile Twig templates if source code changes (old templates)
 - Turn off in production
 - look in services.yml file to read more about it